dan-t/rusty-tags/README.md

 then further jump to theirs dependencies.

 The second line ensures that your projects tag file gets updated if a file is written.

-Normally you want to call the `rusty-tags` command in the backgroud by adding a `&`:

-    autocmd BufWrite *.rs :silent !rusty-tags vi &

-But I had sometimes strange behaviours this way that I couldn't track down until now.
-So you can try using it with the `&`, and if it doesn't work, if the tags aren't correctly updated, then you know the reason.

 MacOS Issues
 ============